 It is best to plan ahead and not wait until the last minute to submit any coursework.
 Most coursework can be submitted early, so take advantage and don't get stuck.
-However, in the event that you miss deadlines here is what you need to know:
+However, in the event that you miss a deadline here is what you need to know:

-- 1. Discussion or Assignment: The Freebie: On one Discussion or Assignment you may use what I call a "Freebie," which means you can automatically receive full credit on that specific assignment (on discussions, this includes the full grade, 1 response and 2 replies).
-You can only do this once during the session, so use it wisely.
-To use this option, you must contact your instructor in Blackboard Messages within one week after that deadline occurs, state that you would like to use your Freebie, and specifically state the coursework to which you would like it applied (e.g., "Dear Professor Miller, I would like to use my Freebie on the Unit 3 Assignment: Sleep.
-Sincerely, <Your Name>").
-This doesn't happen automatically; no email, no credit, it's all on you.
-This option cannot be used on exams. - 2.
-Exam: If you miss a deadline on an exam (or have technology issues, Wi-Fi issues, underperform, run out to time, etc.), keep in mind that your lowest exam score will be dropped.
-Late exams and make up exams are not permitted for any reason (See Exam policy for more information). - Course Calendar: At the end of this document a weekly list of coursework deadlines is provided.
+- 1. Discussions: On one Discussion you may use what I call a "Freebie," which means you will receive full credit on that specific discussion (includes credit for Response & Replies).
+You can only do this once during the course, so use it wisely.
+To use this option, you will message your instructor using Blackboard Messages within one week after the discussion reply deadline, state that you would like to use your Freebie, and specifically state the discussion to which you would like it applied (e.g., "Dear Professor Miller, I would like to use my Freebie on the Discussion: Infancy through Early Childhood.
+Thank you so much and have a great day!
+Sincerely, <your name>").
+This doesn't happen automatically; no Message, no credit, it's all on you.
+This option cannot be used on an exam or any project-related coursework, no exceptions. - 2.
+Lifespan Project: on a case by case basis, project-related coursework may be accepted late for half credit.
+Message the instructor for permission to submit late. - 3.
+Exams: If you miss a deadline on an exam or underperform for any reason, keep in mind that there will be an optional comprehensive final exam at the end of the course.
+Late exams and make up exams are not permitted for any reason, but if you take Optional Comprehensive Final Exam, the score can replace your lowest exam score.
+(See 'Exams' policy for more information).

+Course Calendar: At the end of this document a weekly list of coursework deadlines is provided.
 This document can also be found in your course on Blackboard.
 You are strongly encouraged to develop a system for keeping up with these deadlines.
-This might include printing out the Course Calendar document and hanging in your home.
-Other options include writing deadlines in your own planner or calendar, adding reminders in your phone or on other devices, or adding the deadlines to the Blackboard calendar on your own.
-It should be noted that even on days when you are not submitting coursework, you should still be studying, reading, re-reading, reviewing course materials on your own.
+This might include printing out the Course

+Calendar document and hanging in your home.
+Other options include writing deadlines in your own planner or calendar, or adding reminders in your phone or on other devices.
+It should be noted that even on days when you are not submitting coursework, you should still be studying, reading, re-reading, or reviewing other course materials on your own.